 Returning to ‘normal’

-Now, as more and more aspects of lockdown are being eased, there’s a growing unease about how to return to ‘normal’ and many of us are experiencing ‘re-entry anxiety’.
+Now, with society reopening after the third lockdown, there’s a growing unease about how to return to ‘normal’ and many of us are experiencing ‘re-entry anxiety’.

 As people have settled into a comfort zone that feels safe (although not perfect), they may be reluctant to move from this safe space into the unknown.
 Moving comfort zones can create a sense of uncertainty, which leads to ‘what if’-type worries and ultimately anxiety.
 This is what we experienced at the beginning of lockdown, and now we’ll be experiencing the reverse effect as we re-emerge.